 As an accomplished presenter and knowledgeable speaker on information and communications technology, especially as it applies to First Nations in British Columbia.
 I also give presentations on the future of work and other topics.

 As an extremely active participant in the arts community, I have won awards in composition for theatre, dance, and film.
 My work has received support from the Canada Council for the Arts, British Columbia, and Quebec.
 In the in the late 80s and early 90s, I performed both nationally and internationally, from the Kitchen in NYC to the Cultch in Vancouver.
 My work, primarily computer-based, involved installation and computer-generated music that included an interactive symphonic work with acclaimed saxophonist, Anthony Braxton.
-I studied with Martin Bartlett, electroacoustic composer, and George Lewis, trombonist and composer.
+I studied with Martin Bartlett, an electroacoustic composer, and George Lewis, a trombonist and composer.

 Previously, I sat on the boards of the Vancouver Fringe Festival, the Western Front, a contemporary art gallery, and Openmedia.org, an Internet freedom organization.
 I also sat on the City of Vancouver Arts and Culture Policy Council and many others.
 I believe truly in giving back to the communities that have given me so much.